BasLeijdekkers/Insomnimac/README.md

+#Insomniac

-Prevents your system from sleeping while a long-running task is active in the IDE.
+An IntelliJ IDEA plugin that prevents your system from sleeping while a long-running task is active in your IntelliJ Platform IDE.

 Too often I have started a full rebuild or an inspection run, went for coffee, and twenty minutes later when I came back: my laptop has gone into sleep mode and the task is only half finished.
 To prevent this from